ChalmersGU-data-structure-courses/dsabook/src/A01-introduction.md

 #### Example: Databases {-}

-A company is developing a database system containing information about cities and towns in the United States.
+A company is developing a database system containing information about cities and towns in Europe.
 There are many thousands of cities and towns, and the database program should allow users to find information about a particular place by name (another example of an exact-match query).
 Users should also be able to find all places that